-In Tennessee, an accident victim has one year from the date of the crash to file a personal injury lawsuit.
+How long after a car accident can you claim injury?
+In Tennessee, an accident victim has ONE YEAR from the date of the crash to file a personal injury lawsuit.
 This is known as the statute of limitations.
 Each state sets limits on how long a plaintiff can wait after an accident or injury to proceed with a civil case.
 These laws exist to keep the courts system from becoming congested, and to ensure the evidence is as fresh as possible.

 The one-year statute of limitations on injury claims is standard in Tennessee, but there are some situations in which state law allows for an extension of that deadline.

 What are the exceptions to statute of limitations laws?

 You may have heard the word “tolling” applied to cases in which the statute of limitations is a factor.
 To toll a statute of limitations is to stop it from running for a time.
 There are a few common reasons for this to happen:

 - The victim was a minor at the time of the accident.

 - The victim is mentally or physically incompetent as a result of the injury.